It’s Not a New Topic

 1994: Pleasant View closed and consolidated with District 52.

 2011: Another study was done to determine the feasibility of a unit district in Washington.
 The 274-page study revealed it was possible but would be very expensive.
-The main sticking point was a state law that consolidating schools must equalize salaries at the school with the higher salaries.
-That alone would cost $3.5 million per year in additional expense.
+The main sticking point was a state law that required consolidating schools to equalize salaries at the schools with higher salaries.
+That alone would cost $3.5 million per year in additional expenses.

 Will consolidation of all Washington school districts ever happen?
-It seems unlikely given the results of the 2011 study, but you can bet that more discussions and more studies will be done in the future to determine what is best for the students of Washington.
+Given the results of the 2011 study, it seems unlikely, but you can bet that more discussions and more studies will be done in the future to determine what is best for the students of Washington.